Azure/Azure-Verified-Modules/docs/content/contributing/terraform/prerequisites.md

 {{< hint type=tip >}}

-We **strongly** recommend you use Linux or MacOS for your development environment.
+We recommend to use Linux or MacOS for your development environment.
 You can use Windows Subsystem for Linux (WSL) if you are using Windows.

 {{< /hint >}}